8 Challenges When Migrating a Legacy ECM

 1. No API available

 When there is no API available for the source system, then it might seem difficult to correctly connect to that system to retrieve documents and metadata in the right way.
-For legacy systems however, many Xillio connectors connect directly to the database, which avoids this problem.
+For legacy systems, Xillio has developed a robust suite of connectors that enable direct database integration, effectively overcoming this barrier and ensuring reliable access to both documents and metadata.

 2. Old databases

 The vendor of your current content management system is probably not very excited that you have chosen to migrate away and prefer software from a competitor.
-Sometime the vendor is not willing or able to give insights in how the legacy system is set up.
-An example is encryption of the files on the file server.
-We encountered those and used re-engineering of this encryption to actually map the files to the right record.
+Sometimes the vendor is not willing or able to give insights into how the legacy system is set up.
+An example is the encryption of the files on the file server.
+We encountered those and used re-engineering of this encryption to map the files to the right record.

 4. No support